 In 2009, Lynn was selected by Governor Haley Barbour to serve as Executive Director of the Mississippi State Personnel Board.
 Prior to leading MSPB, Lynn served as Deputy Executive Director of External Affairs at the Mississippi Department of Employment Security.
 She served as Counsel for the Mississippi House of Representatives Ways and Means and Local and Private Legislation Committees, as well.
-She is active in representing Mississippi on a national level, completing two terms as Vice President for the Southern Region for the National Association of State Treasurers, and one term as National Chair of the State

-Financial Officers Foundation.
+She has just completed two terms as Vice President for the Southern Region for the National Association of State Treasurers, and was recently elected National Chair of the State Financial Officers Foundation.